 At the end of March 2019 there was a group selection with artists and designers.

-- The partnership for the first period from 1 April to 30 July started with the artist duo Veerle Michiels and Jonas Vansteenkiste.
-They worked with their BOTANIEK concept.
+- The partnership for the first period from 1 April to 30 July started with the artistic duo Veerle Michiels and Jonas Vansteenkiste.
+They worked with their concept: BOTANIEK .
 The working period of Jonas&Veerle was extended until 31 October so that the collaboration they set up could be better integrated into the Hangar K community.

-- Frederik De Wilde worked as an artist in the second period from 1 August to 30 November together with the community.
-His approach started from his own existing projects MACHINE LANDSCAPES and sought to connect with companies in the community.
-In this way he took the community with him and brought about interaction between its residents.
+- In the second period the artist Frederik De Wilde worked together with the community from 1 August to 30 November.
+He used one of his own existing projects NEO, MACHINE LANDSCAPES and FILM - VR/GAMES which he tried to connect with companies in the community.
+In this way he involved the community and brought about interaction between enterprises in Hangar K.

 Second period: artist Fredrik De Wilde 1 August - 30 November